WillemsJ/Microservices-Workshop/README.md

 * Go to [Spring Initializr](https://start.spring.io/)
 * Name the project eureka
 * Add the Eureka Server dependency
-* Generate and unzip the file
-* Add it to your local git folder.
+* Generate, unzip and add it to your local git folder
-* Link the two microservices to the Eureka server.
+* [Link](http://cloud.spring.io/spring-cloud-static/spring-cloud-netflix/1.3.4.RELEASE/) the two microservices to the Eureka server.
 * Run the three applications.

 If you found the solution, the logs will tell you that they register themselves with Eureka.

 ## End result
-* Go to localhost:<port>/eureka
+* Go to the Eureka application: localhost:<port>/eureka
 * You should now see an UI Eureka dashboard with both the microservices registered.